 This article describes a step-by-step approach on how to do a manual backup Quagga configuration onto a remote server, reset the USW-Leaf switch to default settings and restore the configuration once again.
 It can also be useful when migrating an existing configuration to a new one.

-- The USW-Leaf is currently available in the Early Access store and discussed in the Beta section of the Community.
+- The USW-Leaf is currently available in the Early Access store and discussed in the Early Access section of the Community.
 To view these, please make sure you have Early Access enabled for your Ubiquiti account and that you are logged in.

 - Before proceeding with this method, make sure that you have SSH access (and optionally, a TFTP server) on the network on which you have IP connectivity.
 This server will be used as backup storage location.